 All completed needlepoint projects should be blocked, even if you used a frame or stretcher bars for stitching.
 Not only does the blocking process straighten the canvas and put back the sizing, but it also fluffs the stitches as well.

 Preparing the needlepoint canvas for blocking has its own set of easy-to-follow steps.
 If you take the time to do this before starting the stretching process, you'll save time and frustration as you pull the canvas back into shape.

 - Remove the canvas from the frame or stretcher bars along with any masking tape you put on the edges before stitching to keep the canvas from unraveling.

-- You can also dampen the piece by dipping into a sink of warm water, then rolling in a fluffy towel to remove the excess water - but do not twist or wring, as this will warp the piece even further.
+- You can also dampen the piece by dipping it into a sink of warm water, then rolling in a fluffy towel to remove the excess water—but do not twist or wring, as this will warp the piece even further.
 Let the needlepoint rest before pinning.